Academic engagement monitoring

 Lack of engagement (taught students)

-The Student Immigration Service will review the engagement of all taught Student / Tier 4 visa holders retrospectively on a weekly basis to ensure you are engaging regularly.
+The Student Immigration Service will review the engagement of all taught Student / Tier 4 visa holders retrospectively on a fortnightly basis (online and physical engagement points).

 If you have failed to engage at all for more than 7 consecutive calendar days, you will be asked to request an authorised absence if the period during which you will not be able to meet your engagement requirements will continue.